 For areas in corrosivity category C1 to C4 (ISO 12944-2) all irregularities, burrs, slivers, slag and spatter on welds, sharp edges and corners shall conform to minimum grade P2 (ISO 8501-3) Table 1, or as specified.
-All edges shall have a rounded radius of minimum 2 mm subjected to three pass grinding or equally effective method.

 For areas in corrosivity category C5 the requirement is conformance to grade P3 (ISO 8501-3) Table 1.
 Defective welds shall be replaced and treated to an acceptable finish before painting.
 Temporary welds and brackets shall be ground to a flat finish after removal from the parent metal.